Social \textit{vs.} individual age-dependent costs of imperfect vaccination: Numerical Examples

 In this section, we present several numerical examples to discuss the present work.
 Parameters will be, except otherwise said, taken from Table~\ref{table:parameters}.
-In particular, chickenpox epidemiology fits our framework, as it is a mild disease for children that can have increased risk for adults and its use in a universal vaccination program is debatable~\cite{Youngetal}.
-However, the framework developed here may be applied to several other situations, such as Zika or rubella.
+In particular, varicella epidemiology fits our framework, as it is a mild disease for children that can have increased risk for adults and its inclusion in a universal vaccination program is debatable~\cite{Youngetal}.
+However, the framework developed here may be applied to several other situations, such as Zika, rubella, mumps and measles.

-Fig.~\ref{Fig4} shows the proportion of infectious individuals at equilibrium as a function of the basic reproduction number without vaccination, i.e.,~$p=0$.
-The total proportion of infectious individuals $I^\en$ in the endemic equilibrium is an increasing function, as is the case of the proportion of juveniles $I_\J^\en$ in the same equilibrium.
-The fraction of adults increases for small values of $\R_0$ and then decreases.
+Fig.~\ref{Fig4} shows the fraction of infectious juvenile and adults at equilibrium as a function of the basic reproduction number without vaccination, i.e.,~$p=0$.
+The fraction of infectious juveniles is an increasing function of $\mathcal{R}_0$, but the fraction of infectious adults reaches a maximum around $\mathcal{R}_0\approx 3.35$.
+Furthermore, for values of $\mathcal{R}_0$ close to 1, the fraction of infectious is equal for both adults and juveniles, an indication that each individual is exposed to the pathogen approximately once during his or her life.
+This is indicated not only from the fact that both graphs are equal at $\mathcal{R}_0=1$, which is no surprise, as both values are equal to 0, but also from the fact that their slope is the same at this point.
 We conclude that a highly transmissible disease associated with permanent immunity will be, in equilibrium, a childhood disease.
 If the effect of this disease is mild in juveniles, there is no severe economic cost associated with the endemic state.
 This is the main reason we will always compare the economic cost associated with a vaccine program with vaccine efficacy $\lambda$ and vaccine coverage $p$ with the no-vaccination endemic state, cf. definition of $\Phi$ in Subsection~\ref{ssec:social}.
-For that choice of parameters, most of the infectious individuals are below 15 years old, but a reasonable proportion of infectious individuals is above this value.
+For the parameters of Table~\ref{table:parameters}, most of the infectious individuals are below 15 years old, but a reasonable proportion of infectious individuals is above this value.

 Assuming $\R_0=8$, the inclusion of a vaccination scheme is illustrated in Fig.~\ref{Fig5}.
-It clearly shows that for the relevant set of parameters, the inclusion of a vaccination program will decrease the overall number of infectious individuals in the endemic equilibrium but it will increase the fraction of adults.
+It clearly shows that for the considered set of parameters, the inclusion of a vaccination program will decrease the overall number of infectious individuals in the endemic equilibrium but it will increase the fraction of infections among adults.
 Therefore, the introduction of the vaccination scheme should be pondered to avoid negative outcomes for the population.